webqit/webqit/README.md

 ## Getting Involved

-It's easy... and especially kind on our day of little beginnings!
 We welcome any form of contribution - PR, issue, documentation, etc - on any of our projects.
+And it's easy!

-_Also, we'd be super excited to have **you leave us a star** 🌟_
+_Also, we'd be super excited to have **you leave us a star** 🌟.
+It's especially kind on our day of little beginnings!_

 ## Open Collective

-Help make the WebQit project sustainable with your financial support - [Open Collective / **webqit**](https://opencollective.com/webqit).
+Help make the WebQit open source project sustainable with your financial support - [Open Collective / **webqit**](https://opencollective.com/webqit).

 _Special thanks to **our first sponsor**_: